-Join Aaron F. Ross for an in-depth discussion in this video Building polygon primitives, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Building polygon primitives, part of Learning Maya nCloth 2012.

 Let's build a kind of a hello world scene, where we just make a tablecloth, and just drop it onto a round circular table, and that will get us through the basic processes of nCloth.
 We want to decide on a scale convention to begin with, and as I said, I like to build my scenes at a 1 to 1 scale, because that's what most other programs use.
 So I just want to verify in my Settings Preferences, Preferences that my settings are currently Working Units set to centimeter, and that means that a grid line is currently 1 centimeter.

 I want to resize the grid itself, because this is only currently 12 centimeters from center to edge.
 I'll go up to the Display menu, and choose the Grid options, and the first one here, Length and Width, is the extent of the grid in the perspective view.
 I'll set that to 200 centimeters.
 Hit Apply, and you'll see that extends now out to 200 units from the origin, but the spacing of the grid is too tight for me to be able to see what I'm doing.

 I am going to change the number of grid lines to be 1 grid line every 100 units, and hit Apply.
 Now I have got a grid line every 100 units, but it's a little bit confusing, because we are also seeing subdivision lines here.
 Confusingly, the Maya subdivision and main grid lines are the same color by default, so it makes it really hard for you to know what you're doing.
 What I recommend is you set the grid lines and the subdivision lines to be two different colors.